The England men’s team gave us their all in the 2020 European Championships, next it’s the turn of the women.

 The Final, on July 31, will be played at Wembley Stadium.

 Who Is In What Group?

 How Much Are Women’s Euros 2022 Tickets?

 Women’s Euros 2022 tickets are now on sale.

 Match entry prices vary as the competition progresses.
 Tickets for the group stage vary from £10 for Category 3 seats and £15 and £20 for Category 2 and Category 1 seats.

 The opening game of the tournament, at Old Trafford, have tickets starting from £15.
 The most expensive seats, positioned on the touchline running the length of the pitch, are available for £40.

-Ticket prices for the semi-finals, to be held at Bramall Lane and Stadium MK, start at £15.
+Women’s Euros 2022 semi-final tickets – held at Bramall Lane and Stadium MK – start at £15.
 The cheapest tickets for the Final at Wembley Stadium are also £15, rising to £50 for the most expensive.

 Supporters can purchase tickets from the UEFA website.

 Italy – 28/1